-- 1. Clearing areas have been selected on the basis of field scoping.
-Geotechnical studies will be undertaken prior to gravel extraction to ensure the pits provide adequate volume and quality of material to complete the specified road upgrade works. - 2.
+- 1. Clearing areas for gravel extraction will be selected on the basis of geotechnical studies prior to extraction occurring to ensure areas been extracted have adequate volume and quality of material to complete the specified road works.
+The areas need to be able to provide material that meets specific road engineering requirements. - 2.
 Acid sulfate soils, and adverse Sodicity are incompatible with acceptable road material - 3.
 Flooding does not impact operations.
-The wet season is not suitable for roadworks, seasonal operational closure is the standard practice.
+The wet season is not suitable for roadworks, seasonal operational closure is the standard practice. - 4.
+Clearing areas for camping and stockpiling have been selected upon location, slopes and suitability for stockpiling gravel and other materials required.